you-zhou/notes/dev.md

 3. `.setdefault` method.
 The method has the same signature as `.get` and initially behaves like it, returning a default value if the key does not exist.
 In addition to that, it also **sets** the value of the key to the default value if the key is not found.
+So, it is usually used to provide an accumulator or counter for a key.
 ```python
 # count the number of people with same name
 names = ['Ringo', 'Paul', 'John', 'Ringo']